How to stand out amongst the competition

 Intense competition can foster a healthy business environment.
 For start-ups, which need to build and build quickly, intense rivalry can promote growth, creativity and efficiency.
 Of course, in industries with multiple companies vying for the top position, it is important not to let competitive spirit, and the desire to be as good as those around you, shape your company.
 Entrepreneurs should work to define themselves so that they do not fall into the trap of becoming reincarnations of competitors.
 Here are a few tips to help your company stand out amongst the rest:

-Question everything: As appealing as it may be to adhere to industry standards and do what has worked for others in the past, it is a surefire way to disappear in the market.
-Do not take the road of arrogance and assume that what has been done before is irreparably flawed, but don't fall by the wayside and copy what everyone else is doing either.
+As appealing as it may be to adhere to industry standards and do what has worked for others in the past, it is a surefire way to disappear in the market.
+Do not take the road of arrogance and assume that what has been done before is irreparably flawed.
+But don’t fall by the wayside and copy what everyone else is doing either.
 There are a number of ways to get things right, and long-term success demands originality and innovation.

 A little rivalry is a great way to motivate your team but don’t let it become a distraction.
 Don’t get bogged down in outperforming competitors if all you can think about at any one time is what they might be doing today, tomorrow or next week.
 Your business should always be at the center of your attention.
 Work on incorporating your business, drawing in investors or connecting with clients, and make sure competitiveness doesn’t backfire on you.